lu-ci/apex-sigma-core/docs/information/commands.md

 `>>giphy` `>>gif` | Searches Giphy with the specified tag and returns a random result.
 The tag can be multiple words. | `>>giphy kittens`
 `>>homophones` `>>homophone` | Looks up words that sound like the specified term. | `>>homophones coarse` `>>imdb` `>>movie` | Searches the Internet Movie Database for your input.
 Gives you the poster, release year, and who stars in the movie, as well as a link to the page of the movie. | `>>imdb Blade Runner`
+`>>lyrics` `>>lyr` | Searches for the lyrics of the specified song.
+Requires both the song and artist, separated by a dash "-".
+If no arguments are given, it will try to get the currently playing song's lyrics. | `>>lyrics Imagine Dragons - Radioactive`
 `>>manga` `>>mango` `>>kitsumanga` | Searches Kitsu.io for the specified manga.
 The outputed results will be information like the number of chapters, user rating, plot summary, and poster image. | `>>manga A Silent Voice`
 `>>mapsearch` `>>maps` `>>map` | Searches Google Maps for the specified location.
 If specific details aren't found about the location, it will return in a broad search. | `>>mapsearch Belgrade`
 `>>metacritic` `>>mc` | Shows MetaCritic scores for games, movies, tv, and music albums.
 Search fields are separated by forward slashes.
 You can also search to view a list of results.
 The 'type' field when searching can be game, movie, tv, or music.
 The 'season' field for tv and 'artist' field for music are both optional and can be omitted.
 See the examples below.
 Games: game/platform/title (game/ps4/fallout 4) Movies: movie/title (movie/pulp fiction) TV: tv/title/season (tv/lost/season 1) Music: music/album/artist (music/love/the beatles) Search: search/type/title (search/game/fallout)  | `>>metacritic game/ps4/fallout 4`